K-Fet/webhooks-deploy/README.md

 # Webhooks Deploy

-A lightweight server used to deploy a new version of the [K-App](https://github.com/K-Fet/K-App/).
+A lightweight (~400 LOC) server used to deploy a new version of the [K-App](https://github.com/K-Fet/K-App/).

 ## Environment variables